paritoshk/fastapi_medical_pydantic/test_cases.md

 ## Using These Cases

-To test the UpDoc Medical Assistant API:
+To test the Leo Medical Assistant API:

 1. Create a request with the patient information structured according to the API's expected format
 2. Submit specific questions from the case